datomi79/RAW-burst-image-super-resolution/README.md

 - Davide Plozza (davide.plozza@pbl.ee.ethz.ch)

 ## Terms and conditions
-The terms and conditions for participating in the challenge are provided [TODO]([https](https://github.com/dplozza/RAW-burst-image-super-resolution/))
+The terms and conditions for participating in the challenge are provided there [TODO].

 ## Acknowledgements
 The toolkit was largely adapted from the [NTIRE22_BURSTSR](https://github.com/goutamgmb/NTIRE22_BURSTSR) challenge repository.